-Kate McKenna is a journalist with CBC News. firstname.lastname@example.org.
+Kate McKenna is a senior reporter with CBC News.
+She is based in the parliamentary bureau. firstname.lastname@example.org.

 Latest from Kate McKenna